-Following the massive successes of Get Out and Us, Jordan Peele is back with what is expected to be one of the must-see new movies of 2022, Nope.
-Once again serving as writer and director, Nope is fully expected to be another wholly original idea that also provides Peele’s unique perspective into current social issues.
+Following the massive successes of Get Out and Us, Jordan Peele is back with one of the must-see new movies of 2022, Nope.
+Once again serving as writer and director, Nope is fully expected to be another wholly original idea from one of the current masters of suspense.

 Peele, who before 2017 was best known for his Comedy Central sketch comedy show Key and Peele alongside Keegan-Michael Key, became a sensation with Get Out starring Daniel Kaluuya, Allison Williams, Catherine Keener and Bradley Whitford.
 The movie would go on to earn four Oscar nominations, including for Best Picture and Peele’s directing, with a win for Peele’s original screenplay.

 Us didn’t have the same awards success, but the movie starring Lupita Nyong’o, Winston Duke and Elisabeth Moss was similarly praised by both critics and fans.

 It should be no surprise then why there’s a lot of excitement about Nope.
 Unsurprisingly, just like with Get Out and Us, Peele is keeping things close to the chest on his latest, but here is everything that we do know about Nope.

 How to watch Nope

 Nope is currently playing in movie theaters around the world, but it is also coming to digital as of August 26 (though that does not include streaming).
 Here's everything you need to know about how to watch Nope.

 Nope reviews — what the critics are saying

 The reviews for Nope have started to come in, so what are the critics saying about Jordan Peele's latest?